Bmete7/QuantumNeuralNet/README.md

 # QuantumNeuralNet
-Programmable Q-Circuit, supported by a 2-Layer NN for Classification
+Programmable QAutoEncoder for MNIST and IRIS Datasets